Apicurio/apicurio.github.io/_posts/2017-02-27-first-release.md

 ---
 layout: post
-title: "Introducing API Design Studio!"
+title: "Introducing Apicurio Studio!"
 date:   2017-02-28 02:00:00
 author: eric_wittmann
 categories: introduction overview
 ---

-Hello everyone and welcome to our new API Design Studio project (brought to you by the folks who created [apiman](http://www.apiman.io/)).
+Hello everyone and welcome to the new Apicurio Studio project (brought to you by the folks who created [apiman](http://www.apiman.io/)).
 In this blog post I'll give an overview of the project, why it exists, and where we're going.
 Thanks for reading!